martinthomson/tmi/draft-thomson-tmi.md

 An intermediary often does not directly benefit from the protocol exchange, but instead acts to facilitate the exchange.
-An intermediary often participates at the request of another participant in the protocol, which might be another intermediary.
+An intermediary often participates at the request of another participant in the protocol, which might be an endpoint or an intermediary.

 Intermediaries exist at all layers of the stack.
 A router is an intermediary that acts at the network layer to forward packets.
 A TURN relay {{?RFC8155}}